paxelito/carness/README.txt

 VERSION HISTORY

+Build4.8b20131212.64
+All the computational time stat procedures now work with normal variables insteaf of vectors.
+Documentation Updated

 Build4.8b20131210.63
 A possible bad_allock in complex second substrate association procedure has been fixed Documentation has been re-create according to the new version